 Then read it again.
 This will help you get familiar with the parts and pieces of your pot, how they all go together, and the basic premise of operation.
 Please don’t skip this step!

 Also, most manuals come with food charts included.
 These are a very hand reference when you want to know how long you cook specific ingredients.
 The food charts are usually grouped by the type of foods – meats, poultry, beans, grains, vegetables, etc. Many food charts also include how long to cook foods based on whether they are fresh or frozen, too.

 What to Do When Your Instant Pot Won’t Pressurize:

-Download my FREE Instant Pot/Electric Pressure Cooker Troubleshooting Guide.
-It’s a simple 6-Step Checklist of the most common pressure cooker problems you’ll face.
+Download my FREE Instant Pot Troubleshooting Guide.
+It’s a simple 6-Step Checklist of the most common Instant Pot cooking problems you’ll face.
 Click below to get this FREE PRINTABLE in your inbox!